tmontaigu/CloudCompare-PythonRuntime/Readme.md

 Early step attempt at allowing to use Python to automate some stuff in CloudCompare.

 The [documentation](https://tmontaigu.github.io/CloudCompare-PythonPlugin/index.html)
-is hosted using github pages.
+is hosted using GitHub pages.

 # Dependencies